hamed-javidi/RideSharing/README.md

 Please refrence the below papers if you are using this project:
 1- H Javidi, D Simon, L Zhu, Y Wang, A multi-objective optimization framework for online ridesharing systems, IEEE International Conference on Big Data and Smart Computing (BigComp)

-2- James J. Pan, Guoliang Li, Juntao Hu, Ridesharing: simulator, benchmark, and evaluation, Proceedings of the VLDB EndowmentVolume 12Issue 10June 2019 pp 1085–1098
+2- James J. Pan, Guoliang Li, Juntao Hu, Ridesharing: simulator, benchmark, and evaluation, Proceedings of the VLDB Endowment, Volume 12, Issue 10, June 2019, pp 1085–1098